Open-Store-Foundation/whitepaper/open-store-whitepaper-en.md

 ### **3.2.19.
 Updating an Asset via the Open Store App**

 1. New versions of an [e]Asset Artifact are installed manually; the user can allow automatic updates if desired.
-2. [c]OpenStore may contain multiple applications with the same identifier (packageName), in which case the [c]App address will serve as the distinct identifier.
+2. [c]OpenStore may contain multiple applications with the same identifier (packageName), in which case the [c]AppAsset address will serve as the distinct identifier.

 ```{=latex}
 \newpage